drMathArt/simple/README.md

 # simple
-This is a readme file.
+This is a simple readme file.
+It is no real meaningful value.